simonmekit/ghost-chatbot-backend/README.md

-# ghost-chatbot-backend
+# ghost-chatbot-Api

 This is a python API for ghost-chatbot

-Requirements
+**Requirements**

-you need to install the following before running this Api
+you need to install the following before running this Api and check that all these are working prefectly

     1 OPENCOG (cogutil, atomspace and opencog)

     2 Relex Server

     3 Guile

-and check that all these are working prefectly

-the code is tasted on python 2.75 and python 3.6

-How to Run this
+**How to Run this**

-1 download or clone this projects in the directory you want
+1 Download or clone this projects in the directory you want

-2 in StartServer.py add your /path/to/relex location
+2 In StartServer.py add your relex location in place of /path/to/relex

     e.g self.relex_location = "/home/aman/relex"

-3 then run the apighost.py by any of your python IDE or in the command line as

-   python apighost.py

-  in the beginning there is only one data that is parsed which is

-  (ghost-parse "u: (hi robot) hello human")

-  so you can check it by typing hi robot only

-  then if you want to parse your own data you can type
+3 Then run apighost.py in any of your python IDE or in the Terminal as _python apighost.py_ in the beginning there is only one data that is parsed which is _(ghost-parse "u: (hi robot) hello human")_ so you can check it by typing _hi robot_ only then if you want to parse your own data you can type **(ghost-parse-file "path/to/file")** in the API

-  (ghost-parse-file "path/to/file") in the api

     e.g (ghost-parse-file "files/files.ghost")

-  then you can ask any question that is parsed in your file
+ _note:_  The code is tasted on python 2.75 and python 3.6